fekad/ai-toolkit-compressed-sensing/README.md

-# CompressedSensing4MaterialsScience
-A machine-learning tutorial on how to identify materials descriptors.
-The focus is laid on using the sure independence screening and sparsifying operator (SISSO) for regression.

-python test.py
-jupyter-notebook tutorial.ipynb
+# Symbolic regression via compressed sensing: a tutorial

+In this tutorial we will show how to find descriptive parameters to predict materials properties using symbolic regression combined with compressed sensing tools.
+The relative stability of the zincblende (ZB) versus rocksalt (RS) structure of binary materials is predicted and compared against a model trained with kernel ridge regression.